tobru/puppet-knot/README.md

 This means that Knot DNS expects to find a standard zone file ([Wikipedia](http://en.wikipedia.org/wiki/Zone_file#File_format)) under `/var/lib/knot` (`storage` configuration directive under the `zones` section).

-*Note*: `zones` is a [hash](https://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#hashes)
+*Note*: The paramter `zones` is a [hash](https://docs.puppetlabs.com/puppet/latest/reference/lang_datatypes.html#hashes)

 ## Usage

 All parameter defaults are defined in `params.pp`.
 To pass a parameter to the module, they need to be passed to the main class.
-Here is a usage example for some parameters which most likely will be
+Here is a usage example for some parameters which most likely will be changed by the module user:
-changed:

 ```
+$zones = {
+  'myzone.net'      => '',
+  'myotherzone.com' => {
+    'xfr-out'    => 'server1',
+    'notify-out' => 'server1' },
+}
+class { 'knot':
+  manage_package_repo => false,
+  system              => { 'version' => 'off' },
+  groups              => { 'admins'  => 'server0' },
+  keys                => { 'key0.server0' => {
+                             'algorithm' => 'hmac-md5',
+                             'key'       => 'Wg==' }
+  },
+  zones               => $zones,
+}
 ```

+*Hint*: As you can see, most parameters are hashes which make them look weird and unreadable.
+That's a reason why using Hiera is recommended.

-### Usage with hiera
+### Usage with Hiera

-This module is fully compatible with hiera.
-Here is an example on how to pass the same parameters to hiera like to example above:
+This module is fully compatible with Hiera.
+Here is an example on how to pass parameters to the module:

 ```
+knot::manage_package_repo: true
+knot::package_distcodename: 'wheezy'
+knot::dnssec_enable: false

+knot::system:
+  version: 'off'
+knot::groups:
+  admins: 'server0'
+knot::log:
+  syslog:
+    any: 'warning'
+  stderr:
+    any: 'error, warning'
+    server: 'info'
+knot::keys:
+  key0.server0:
+    algorithm: 'hmac-md5'
+    key: 'Wg=='
+knot::remotes:
+  server0:
+    address: '127.0.0.1'
+    port: '53531'
+    key: 'key0.server0'
+    via: 'all_ipv4'
+  server1:
+    address: '127.0.0.1@53001'

+knot::zone_defaults:
+  xfr-out: 'server0'
+  notify-out: 'server0'
+knot::zones:
+  myzone.net:
+  myotherzone.com:
+    xfr-out: 'server1'
 ```

+### Managing zones (and defaults for all zones)

+Zones are passed to the main class in the `zones` hash.
+The configuration get's written to `/etc/knot/zones.conf`.
+To pass default values to all zones, the hash `zone_defaults` exists.
+Everything in this hash is applied to all zones.
+If a parameter needs to be overwritten for a single zone, just add this parameter to the zone, the zone parameters wins.

 ## Reference

+All parameters are documented inline.
+Have a look at `init.pp`

+## Testing

+The module has some small [smoke tests](https://docs.puppetlabs.com/guides/tests_smoke.html) available under the `tests/` subdirectory.
+To execute them invoke Puppet using the following simple command in the modules root path: `puppet apply --modulepath .. --noop tests/init.pp`

 ## Limitations